USA / Minnesota / Dakota County Jail CountyJail.net has 1,420 interviews from ex-inmates. Share your story

-Full interview (by category)Interview with Shawanda Miller, Jeremy, Chuck and Charles
+Full interview (by category)Interview with Shawanda Miller, Jeremy, Chuck, Charles and Josh

 Getting along with other inmates

 Time off for good behavior

 JM: Did you find it difficult to get along with other inmates?
 Please give examples to explain why you did or didn't.

 Shawanda Miller: Sometimes.
 I generally ignored most of them and pretty much kept to myself.
 Some would just like to run there mouths.